Measurement of exclusive pion pair production in proton-proton collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Introduction

 \section{Introduction}

 A significant fraction of LHC proton--proton (\(pp\)) collisions are either elastic (\(\approx \SI{25}{\%}\)) or diffractive (\(\approx \SI{20}{\%}\) of the remaining inelastic collisions \cite{Zyla:2020zbs}).
 In many of these collisions the momentum transferred from the beam protons is too small (\(< 1\ {\GeV} \)) for perturbative quantum chromodynamics (QCD) to be applicable, and instead Regge theory \cite{Eden_1971,Jacob:1985bc} is used.
-This involves the exchange of a non-perturbative Pomeron, a soft colour-singlet object originally introduced to explain the rise of hadronic collision cross-sections with increasing beam energy energy~ \cite{Nachtmann_2004}.
+This involves the exchange of a non-perturbative Pomeron, a soft colour-singlet object originally introduced to keep the universality of the \(s\)-dependence of high energy total cross sections by Gribov \cite{gribov1961possible}, Chew and Frautschi \cite{PhysRevLett.7.394} and later providing an explanation of the rise of hadronic collision cross-sections with increasing beam energy energy~ \cite{Nachtmann_2004}.
 Since QCD is assumed to be universally valid, there should nevertheless be a `mapping' between Regge theory and QCD in which the exchanged Pomeron is equivalent to the exchange of quarks and gluons, the fundamental quanta of QCD.
 In certain kinematic regions, the Pomeron can be treated approximately as a two-gluon colour-singlet state.
-Exclusive diffractive processes provide a clean environment to study the interactions of pomerons, via the observation of final states involving only several hadrons and no beam-remnants except the outgoing protons.
+Exclusive diffractive processes provide a clean environment to study the interactions of Pomerons, via the observation of final states involving only several hadrons and no beam-remnants except the outgoing protons.

 This paper presents first measurements of the exclusive double-diffractive production of charged-pion pairs in the process $pp\to pp\pi^+\pi^-$, schematically shown in \Fig{\ref{fig:pipi_schematics}}, using the ATLAS detector at the LHC.